cotes2020/jekyll-theme-chirpy/_posts/01GCP/Compute/VM/2021-01-01-CloudFunctions.md

 Cloud Functions

-- an event-driven, serverless compute service
+- an <font color=red> event-driven </font>, serverless compute service
   - for simple single purpose functions that are attached to events.
+  - <font color=blue> event-driven, the function gets executed when a particular event occurs. </font>

 - create single-purpose functions that respond to events without servers or runtime binaries.
   - just write code in JavaScript for a Node.js environment that GCP provides